jdanussi/ml-zoomcamp-2024-final-project/README.md

 > docker tag flowers-classification:latest ${REMOTE_URI}

-# Push image to ECR (The example is not the firsf push, that's why there layers that already exists)
+# Push image to ECR (The example is not the firsf push, that's why there are layers that already exists)
 > docker push ${REMOTE_URI}
 The push refers to repository [564443450717.dkr.ecr.us-east-1.amazonaws.com/flowers-tflite-images]
 2de9bed70fa9: Pushed